php-gettext/Gettext/README.md

 ## Loaders

 The loaders allows to get gettext values from any format.
-For example, to scan a .po file:
+For example, to load a .po file:

 ```php
 $loader = new Gettext\Loader\PoLoader();